nojhan/flicksave/README.md

 ## Usage

-You should start FlickSave with the files you want to save as argument(s) and let it run during the time you want to perform your action(s).
+You should start WatchYap with the files you want to save as argument(s) and let it run during the time you want to perform your action(s).
 Once started, it will watch for modifications on the given file(s) and, for instance, create the snapshots by himself each time something happens.

-Currently, FlickSave can perform the following actions:
+Currently, WatchYap can perform the following actions:

 - `--save`,
 - `--inkscape`,